< Back

 Virgin and Child with St Francis and St Clare.
 Wood, 20 x 27.

 This little panel was once ascribed to Giovanni Bellini (whose false signature on the parapet was painted over in the early twentieth century but has reappeared with cleaning).
 It is probably a late work (after 1510).
 Once in the collection of the wealthy poet Samuel Rogers, it was sold at Christie’s in 1856 for £38 17s and again in 1879 for £46 14s 6d.
-By 1916, it had been acquired by the German-born banker George Blumenthal, a major benefactor and eventually President of the Metropolitan Museum, who bequeathed it in 1941.
+It was acquired in 1912 by the German-born banker George Blumenthal for 19,000 lire from the Roman dealer Alexandre Imbert.
+Blumenthal, a major benefactor and eventually President of the Metropolitan Museum, bequeathed it in 1941.
 Exceptionally well preserved.

 Three Saints.
 Canvas (transferred from panel), 128 x 122.